 Ten Steps to Stop Procrastination

-Someone once said that “Procrastination is like practicing for death,” was a bit of a strong statement on my part.
+I once wrote that “Procrastination is like practicing for death,” was it a bit of a strong statement on my part?

 I’m not so sure.
 Conquering procrastination is so unbelievably important to achieving anything in life.